 Georgia Tech is no stranger to being a leader.
 From academics to research, making strides and raising the standard is something that Georgia Tech does—we create the next.
-An area where Georgia Tech has been “creating the next” for years is in our green cleaning practices.
-Led by the Facilities Management Building Services Associate Director Tommy Little, the Green Cleaning program is innovative and an amazing asset.
+An area where Georgia Tech has been leading for years is in our green cleaning practices.
+Our Green Cleaning program is innovative and an amazing asset.
 Both private and public organizations visit Georgia Tech to learn more about our program and how to implement it in their locations.
 As the name suggests, a green cleaning program would seemingly have a natural fit into the Kendeda Building for Innovative Sustainable Design.

 Servicing The Kendeda Building